samigits/secure-acceptance-hosed-checkout-backend-nodejs/README.md

 # CyberSource Hosted Checkout API Node.js Example Coded by Samuel Bahiru
-> An example of how to integrate CyberSource's Hosted Checkout API (formerly known as Silent Order POST) to a Node.js web application.
+> An example of how to integrate CyberSource's Hosted Checkout API (formerly known as Silent Order POST) into a Node.js web application.

 ## Requirements